-For the purpose of this tutorial, I’ll explain it in brief.
+The details of luminosity masks are thoroughly explained in this article.
+But for the purpose of this tutorial, I’ll explain it in brief.

 The benefit of luminosity masks is the precise and quantitative method of making the selection.
+Also, the self-feathering nature of the masks is what makes it unique and preferred by photographers.

 Finding Luminosity Masks

-It’s in the Channels Panel in Photoshop.
+It’s ‘hidden’ in the Channels Panel!

-Exposure Blending With Luminosity Masks
+How To Blend Exposures With Luminosity Masks

 Personally, I prefer to blend with luminosity masks because it works for me every time.